-(This article was originally published in Worship Leader’s May/June 2014 issue.
-Subscribe today for more great articles like this one.)
+(This article was originally published in Worship Leader’s May/June 2014 issue).

 I grew up in a small church and, from a young age, served on the worship team under the leadership of my parents.
 I gleaned invaluable wisdom and encouragement from their love for God and his Word and their commitment to leading their small church with excellence in spite of having limited resources.
 Although I now serve on the worship team at a larger and very musically gifted church, I know the challenges of leading with limited resources in a small church.